Allen & Overy (London)

 but A&O had just posted its strongest results ever, and it came as a

 huge shock within the firm - and the rest of the market.
-As did the more recent announcement that 180 staff (mainly IT, HR plus some legal support) were to be shifted to Belfast.
+As did the announcement that 180 staff (mainly IT, HR plus some legal support) were to be shifted to Belfast.

 Although known primarily for its banking and finance grip on the legal market, A&O has been gearing up its corporate and commercial force (although still lags behind it's competition on this front).
 But it's a rounded offering, too.
 Unsurprisingly, the firm's litigation and restructuring groups have also been very busy recently.
-And there’s the overseas market - recently the fastest rate of growth at A&O
+And there’s the overseas market.
+As a trainee,

-there are opportunities to travel a-plenty, and there's a great chance
+there are opportunities to travel a-plenty, and there's a decent chance

 you'll find yourself in somewhere far-flung for six months of your